fszewczyk/shkyera-grad/docs/tutorials/GetStarted.md

                .build();                            // Don't forget to actually build your network
 ```

-@warn Remember that subsequent layers have to have matching input and output sizes.
+@warning Remember that subsequent layers have to have matching input and output sizes.

 @note For the full list of available layers and activation functions, check out the Cheat Sheet.